nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The implementation described above would allow the overwrite of any time blocks in the ```Contact```'s schedule.
 This
 would be problematic when editing the main user's schedule, which contains ```Meeting```s' time slots.
-A possible problematic scenario is if we edit over a ```Meeting```' time slot and set the time slot to "free", we would subsequently be able to schedule another meeting at the same time slot.
+A possible problematic scenario is if we edit over a ```Meeting```'s time slot and set the time slot to "free", we would subsequently be able to schedule another meeting at the same time slot.
 This results in multiple ```Meeting```s occupying the same time slot.

 * Alternative 1(current choice): Disallow the overwrite of ```Meeting```'s time slot.
 If ```EditContact```'s time slot